 We'd like to see many "tiny housers" living comfortably, economically in our country casual setting ... some Victorian, some Modern, some Traditional and some ol' Classic Cottage ... each with their own little pathway to their porch with a variety of tropical plantings to add a personal touch.
 The garden area could be a place where you reenergize by physically connecting with nature.
 How great would it be to share the fruits of the harvest with one another.
 We could have a picnic gathering at the gazebo for a weekend afternoon.
 How about a little story telling around a campfire on a nice cool "winter" evening?
 We could exchange tips on herbal remedies, organic growing techniques, building methods, recipes, childhood memories, creative storage solutions, old world crafts ...

 As of Autumn 2022 we have seven full time Tiny Housers on premises in addition to the little Cottage Camper which takes our Leasing Manager around to the Tiny House Festivals in Florida.
 One of them is shared through facebook.com/TakeMeHomeTinyHouse

 Feel free to check out the build process.

 We are within one mile of a convenience store/gas station and Dollar General.
 The "city" of Okeechobee is more like a town.
 It's only 6 miles away, and has everything you could need:

 Food stores (Publix / Winn Dixie / Aldi's)

 City Hall/Registrar/Tag Office

 We do have some rules to keep our community clean, comfortable and safe.
-The complete list of rules will be posted here soon, but generally speaking, they are very common rules as you would find at most RV parks.
+The updated set of park rules is available from our Leasing Manager, but generally speaking, they are very common rules as you would find at most parks.